How do you keep house when you are sick or pregnant?

 Let me start by saying that feeling this way is totally normal; you are not alone!

 Most, if not all, women feel like this throughout their pregnancies at some point or when they are struggling with the flu or a bad cold, and trying to keep up with everything around the house.
+I heard from other women the benefits of hospital beds when in bed rest.
 My solution to the problem is so awesome, but I can’t take credit for it.
 What I’m sharing with y’all today is a piece of information that I picked up from Large Family Logistics.

 How can you keep house when you feel sick as a dog?